Free Quote

 - Retailers selling more than 32kg of batteries a year have to provide recycling bins or facilities.

-- There are three differentiating recycling types; Lead-acid batteries, Silver oxide batteries and Lithium-ion batteries.
+- There are multiple differentiating recycling types, some of which include: Lead-acid batteries, silver oxide batteries and Lithium-ion batteries.

 - Batteries are the fastest degrading components in phones.